 Once the soup is boiling, add the zucchini.
 Boil 3-5 minutes, or until zucchini is tender.

-Stir in the balsamic vinegar.
-Taste and adjust seasonings as needed and serve topped with dairy-free ricotta.
+Stir in balsamic vinegar.
+Taste and adjust seasonings as needed.
 If the soup tastes "flat", it needs more salt!

 For lower carb count, reduce the tomato paste to 3 oz. and reduce or omit the zucchini.
 This makes each serving have 5 net carbs.
 Nutritional info does not include Ricotta.